App-vNext/Polly/docs/migration-v8.md

 ### Policy wrap in v7

-Policy wrap is used to combine multiple policies into one as shown in the v7 example below:
+Policy wrap is used to combine multiple policies into one:

 <!-- snippet: migration-policy-wrap-v7 -->
 ```cs